-Do I have to have contact with the biological parents of my foster child?
+Do I have to have contact with the biological parents or family members of my foster child?

 Most children have regularly scheduled visits with their biological parents as a part of their reunification plan.
 Foster parents may have contact through letters, phone calls, or meeting together as appropriate.
 Foster parents’ addresses and phone numbers are kept confidential by HRT and DCS.

 An Initial Foster Care Specialist will assist you with the licensing process.
 Once you are a licensed foster parent you will be assigned an Ongoing Foster Care Specialist.
 Your Foster Care Specialist is there to provide you with support and advocacy and help you stay in compliance with the rules.

 Will my HRT Foster Care Specialist visit my home?